 From October 7 through November 3, 2011, the floating platform was deployed in Muskegon Lake adjacent to Lake Michigan for a validation study by comparison to a cup anemometer mounted on a met mast on the shoreline.

-Questions can be directed to Professor Charles Standridge, School of Engineering, at GVSU (email@example.com)
+Requests for additional information concerning the study data should be directed to Professor Charles Standridge, School of Engineering, at GVSU (email@example.com).

 Browse the Offshore Wind Project Collections: